kblomqvist/potta/README.md

 # Brainstorm

 - Do we need both assembly and C startups, or could we make all in C file with inline assembly.
+- In Moe there was SConscript files in separate dirs so maybe add here too.
+Also see, http://stackoverflow.com/questions/15411176/do-we-need-sconscript-file-in-every-source-directory.